binhvd/Data-Engineering-1/spark-cluster/README.md

 Adding workers to cluster is easy:

-1. Add a worker to your Swarm cluster as explained in [Running a real cluster in Docker Swarm](##running-a-real-cluster-in-Docker-Swarm) and label it with `role=worker`.
+1. Add a worker to your Swarm cluster.
-1. Increment the number of replicas in `docker-compose_cluster.yml` for `worker` service.
-1. Deploy the stack again with `docker stack deploy -c docker-compose_cluster.yml big-data-cluster` (restart is no required).
+1. Deploy the stack again with `docker stack deploy -c docker-compose_cluster.yml spark-cluster` (restart is no required).

-### Add files/folder inside cluster

-In both `docker-compose.yml` (toy cluster) and `docker-compose_cluster.yml` (real cluster) there is a commented line in `volumes` section.
-Just uncomment it and set the the file/folder in host file and the destination inside master node in cluster!
-For more information read [official documentation][volumes-docs] about `volumes` setting in Docker Compose.

-### Add Python dependencies

-1. Add the dependency to the `requirements.txt` file.
-1. Build the image again.

 ### Check Spark logs

 To check Spark `stderr` and `stdout` files you can run `bash` inside the Worker container and then run the following commands:

-- stderr: `cat /sbin/spark-3.1.3-bin-without-hadoop/work/<app id>/<partition id>/stderr`
+- stderr: `cat /sbin/spark-3.4.0-bin-without-hadoop/work/<app id>/<partition id>/stderr`
-- stdout: `cat /sbin/spark-3.1.3-bin-without-hadoop/work/<app id>/<partition id>/stdout`
+- stdout: `cat /sbin/spark-3.4.0-bin-without-hadoop/work/<app id>/<partition id>/stdout`

 ## Frequent problems